rpoleski/MulensModel/developers_board.md

     * set\_datasets() - check input
     * add option to use random zorder when plotting multiple datasets (e.g. gaussian with sigma depending on number of plotted datapoints)
     * add \_\_repr\_\_ function that calls ModelParameters.\_\_repr\_\_ plus adds info on satellite info, limb coeffs etc.
+    * **in functions magnification(), plot\_magnification(), and plot\_trajectory() use satellite\_skycoord from \_\_init\_\_ if available**
+    * **plot\_lc() - add satellite option like in plot\_magnification()**
   * ModelParameters class:
     * Transform t\_E and other parameters between geocentric and heliocentric frames.
-    * option to return t\_E, alpha, dalpha\_dt etc. as floats instead of astropy.quantities
+    * option to return alpha, dalpha\_dt, and ds\_dt as floats instead of astropy.quantities
+    * why .rho returns None if it's not defined?
+In other similar cases we have KeyError.
+Should that be changed? (if so, then maybe only after changing version to 2.0.0)
+    * use loops in \_\_repr\_\_ to make it shorter
+    * to make \_check\_valid\_combination\_1\_source shorter, make a boolean dict that says if given paramter is defined or not
     * change order to improve the website
     * _values in dimentionless astropy.quantity should be changed to float, other types should be rejected (unless it's a time unit etc.)_
-    * **in functions magnification(), plot\_magnification(), and plot\_trajectory() use satellite\_skycoord from \_\_init\_\_ if available**
-    * **plot\_lc() - add satellite option like in plot\_magnification()**
     * _LaTeX strings with parameters names (useful e.g. for corner plots)_
   * MulensData class:
     * **add label/color/... which is passed to all the matplotlib functions and hence allows to show legend in easy way**